r4lrgx/dotfiles/extras/.r4lrgx/README.md

 # 🔩 .r4lrgx

-These are separate settings.
+These are separate settings for Windows.
 Just ignore or analyze them.
 Not essential, just personal tools I keep for convenience and backup.